joeykess/SIADS697/README.md

 Steps for creating data used for analysis:  ---What do we do with this
 1. From project home directory, run `historical_stocks.py` or `short_term_stocks.py`, which downloads daily closing data for all S&P 500 tickers or select high volume stocks not listed on the NASDAQ (AlphaVantage does not offer this data)
-2. Load `fundamentals_spy.csv` to get details for 10Q and 10K earnings data
 3. `short_chart_creator.py` to get training and validation data for neural network

 <b>Other Helper Functions:</b>